smikhalevski/doubter/README.md

 // ⮕ [true, false]

 yesNoShape.parse('true');
-// ❌ ValidationError: type at /: Must be a boolean
+// ❌ ValidationError: type.boolean at /: Must be a boolean
 ```

 Or you can use [`d.convert`](#convert-convertasync) to preprocess all input values: